zacuke/Hangfire/README.md

-# Hangfire dome and patterns
+# Hangfire demo and patterns
-Hangfire allows jobs to be defined as lambda expressions and thos lambda expressions are serialized as json string and saved in a database.
-Later on, those json string can be retrieve from the database, deserialized, compiled, and executed.
-This has the limitation that jobs can only defined in C# and any now job definition needs code change, rebuild and redeploy.
+Hangfire allows jobs to be defined as lambda expressions and those lambda expressions are serialized as json string and saved in a database.
+Later on, those json string can be retrieved from the database, deserialized, compiled, and executed.
+This has the limitation that jobs can only be defined in C# and any new job definition needs code change, rebuild and redeploy.
 This project provides several options to workaround this limitation.
-Two options are demoastrated
+Two options are demonstrated.
 ###  1. Implement jobs as MEF plugins.
-     Job definition can be done by simply copyingthe plugin to the deployment folder
+     Job definition can be done by simply copying the plugin to the deployment folder.
 ###  2. Implement jobs as console programs or scripts.
-     The job defintion can be done with configuration files
+     The job definition can be done with configuration files.

 ## Hangfire has 4 components
  * Hangfire Client
  * Hangfire Dashboard
  * Hangfire Server
  * Hangfire Storage
- These 4 components are distributed in the followign 6 projects
+ These 4 components are distributed in the following 6 projects.

 ## The 6 projects in this solution

 ### 1. HangfireClient
   *  Add hangfire job definitions to Hangfire Storage.
-The job definitions are collected from the other project below
+The job definitions are collected from the other projects below.
 ####     a)  SydneyWeatherSnapShots
-           Job implemented as static method in class library
+           Job implemented as static method in class library.
-           Job definitions are hard coded in C#
+           Job definitions are hard coded in C#.
 ####     b)  SydneyWeatherSnapshotsConsole
            Job is implemented as a console exe.
-           Job definitions are in default.conf and loaded by JsonConfig
+           Job definitions are in default.conf and loaded by JsonConfig.
 ####     c)  PluginJobs
-           Job is implemented as a MEF plugin
+           Job is implemented as a MEF plugin.
-           The plugin is loaded by MEFPluginJobAdaptor
+           The plugin is loaded by MEFPluginJobAdaptor.

   * Start the Hangfire Dashboard